Global stocks rebound on cyclical surge, gold edges higher | MarketScreener

 Oil rebounded.
 Brent crude settled up 18 cents at $42.90 a barrel.
 U.S. crude rose 19 cents to settle at $40.29 a barrel.

-Gold prices inched up, rising above the $1,800 level, underpinned by concerns over mounting coronavirus cases globally and as many regions reintroduced curbs to restrict the outbreak.
+Gold prices inched up, rising above the $1,800 level, underpinned by concerns over the mounting coronavirus cases globally and as many regions reintroduced curbs to restrict the outbreak.

 Fear can influence gold, said Kristina Hooper, chief global market strategist at Invesco in New York.